respawn-app/FlowMVI/docs/plugins/custom_plugins.md

 store throws, or when an exception occurs in any other plugin.

 * If none of the plugins handles the exception (returns `null`), **the exception is rethrown and the store fails**.
-* If you throw an exception in this block, **the store will fail**.
+* If you throw an exception in this block, **the entire thread will crash**.
 Do not throw exceptions in this function.
 * This is invoked **before** the exception is rethrown or otherwise processed.
 * This is invoked **asynchronously in a background job** and after the job that has thrown was cancelled, meaning that some time may pass after the job is cancelled and the exception is handled.